qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/String.rst

 left
 ....

-Returns a substring that contains the <i>n</i> leftmost characters of the string.
+Returns a substring that contains the *n* leftmost characters of the string.

 .. list-table::
    :widths: 15 85